The Fame Game (TV series)

-The Fame Game is an Indian Hindi-language mystery family drama streaming television series on Netflix created by Sri Rao and directed by Bejoy Nambiar and Karishma Kohli.
-Produced by Karan Johar and Somen Mishra under the banner Dharmatic Entertainment, the series stars Madhuri Dixit, Sanjay Kapoor, Manav Kaul, Suhasini Mulay, Lakshvir Saran and Muskkaan Jaferi in lead roles.
+The Fame Game is an Indian mystery family drama television series on Netflix created by Sri Rao and directed by Bejoy Nambiar and Karishma Kohli.
+Produced by Karan Johar and Somen Mishra under the banner Dharmatic Entertainment, the series stars Madhuri Dixit as Anamika Anand, a famous Bollywood actress, with Sanjay Kapoor, Manav Kaul, Suhasini Mulay, Lakshvir Saran and Muskkaan Jaferi in pivotal supporting roles.

 The series revolves around a Bollywood actress named Anamika Anand who suddenly goes missing one day.

 It premiered on Netflix on 25 February 2022.

 Premise

 Anamika Anand is a Bollywood star who has a glamorous career and a seemingly idyllic family - but there is more to her personal life than meets the eye.
 She is physically and verbally abused by her husband, Nikhil More.
-While her daughter Amara aspires to be a great star like her mother, highlighting nepotism in the current Bollywood industry, her son Avi has his own issues to face including his sexuality.
+While her daughter Amara aspires to be a great star like her mother, highlighting nepotism in the current Bollywood industry, her son Avinash has his own issues to face including his sexuality.
 Additionally, Anamika’s mother consistently berates her and other members of the family and uses manipulative techniques to achieve her goals.
 Her only solace is Manish Khanna, her frequent co-star and past lover.
 Anamika's sudden disappearance puts her personal life in the limelight and thus begins the quest to find her and the person behind her disappearance, which leads to the unveiling of many dark secrets.